evincarofautumn/kitten/README.md

 # Overview

-**Kitten** is a minimalistic, dynamically typed, concatenative programming language intended primarily for Web development.
+**Kitten** is a minimalistic, dynamically typed, concatenative programming language.
 This is an in-progress implementation of that language.

 The Kitten compiler (`kitten`) compiles Kitten programs into C, which can be compiled and linked against the Kitten runtime library (`libkitten`) to produce